 Opponents have raised the Millennium Site in Cowlitz County, Washington as another non-Oregon potential alternative.
 That site is in a protracted process involving evaluation for the siting of a coal export facility.
 The materials submitted to the County by the opponents show an intent to site only certain uses because of the limits of the site's aquatic lands lease with the State of Washington that do not encompass the approved uses.
-The materials submitted also discuss no-action alternatives for industrial development unrelated to deepwater access, and would also not allow the approved uses.
+The materials submitted to deepwater access, and would also not allow the approved uses.